ArtemVerlin/ArtemVerlin/README.md

-### Hi there 👋
 Hi 👋 My name is Artem Verlin.

-==============================Welcome to my GitHub profile.
-I'm a passionate and enthusiastic beginner web developer eager to learn and grow in the world of web development.-----------------------------------------------------------------------------------------------------------------------------------------------I am currently focusing on honing my skills in front-end development and expanding my knowledge in various technologies.
+Welcome to my GitHub profile.
+I'm a passionate and enthusiastic beginner web developer eager to learn and grow in the world of web development.

+I am currently focusing on honing my skills in front-end development and expanding my knowledge in various technologies.
 I have experience in HTML, CSS, JavaScript, React (including Redux and Redux Toolkit), Node.js, and Django.
-I enjoy creating visually appealing and user-friendly websites that bring ideas to life.* 🌍  I'm based in Jyväskylä* 🖥️  See my portfolio at [inprogress](http://inprogress)* ✉️  You can contact me at [verlin.artem@gmail.com](mailto:verlin.artem@gmail.com)* 🧠  I'm learning I'm currently expanding my skills in back-end technologies such as MongoDB, Node.js, and MySQL.
-This allows me to work with both front-end and back-end technologies, enabling me to develop full-stack applications.* ⚡  Feel free to explore my repositories, provide feedback, or ask any questions.
+I enjoy creating visually appealing and user-friendly websites that bring ideas to life.*

+🌍  I'm based in Jyväskylä*

+🖥️  See my portfolio at [inprogress](http://inprogress)*

+✉️  You can contact me at [verlin.artem@gmail.com](mailto:verlin.artem@gmail.com)*

+🧠 I'm currently expanding my skills in back-end technologies such as MongoDB, Node.js, and MySQL.
+This allows me to work with both front-end and back-end technologies, enabling me to develop full-stack applications.*

+⚡  Feel free to explore my repositories, provide feedback, or ask any questions.
 I'm here to learn, grow, and make a positive impact in the web development community.

 ### Skills